 We have worked with a remarkable professional safety team since the start of the Dart that keep you safe every step of the way.
 Swimmers are flanked by professionally qualified employed lifeguards throughout the swim.
 There are two feeding stations on route with drinks and jelly babies, at around 4km and 8km.

 Swimmers start in one of four speed waves which you will select at the time of booking.
-The four waves are categorised according to the time it takes you to swim a mile of relaxed continuous front crawl in a pool, without big pushes off.
-A mile is 64 lengths of a 25m pool.
-Selecting the right wave means you will initially swim with others the same pace as you.
+You will initially swim with others the same pace as you.
 Whatever wave you start in though, most swimmers arrive around the same time as the waves blend together towards the end of the swim.
-There’s no need to try to estimate or adjust the wave you think you “should” be in – just select your wave according to your real pace as described above.

 Swimmers will be notified of their swim times (make sure your mobile number is correct when you register).
 For on the day timings, see ‘event timings’ below.

-There are a range of food stalls at the start and as the swim finishes on the village green at Dittisham with food and entertainment including: hot tubs (swimmers only, no wetsuits); children’s crafts; storytelling; a photo booth; local bands and singers; and a children’s playground at the Ham.
+There are a range of food stalls at the start and as the swim finishes on the village green at Dittisham with food and entertainment including; vintage fun fair games; a photo booth; local singers; and a children’s playground at the Ham.
 With deck chairs available to admire the view, supporters can anticipate the arrival of swimmers in comfort.
+Food and entertainment on the Ham is available from 11.15am – 2.30pm Saturday and 11.15am – 3.15pm Sunday (this is the updated earlier time).

 The swim is for over 16s.
 If under 18 you must have parental consent.